 Accelerated possession order

 An accelerated possession order may be used if the landlord does not wish to claim any unpaid rent.
-The process can be quicker than a standard possession order, with no court hearing; it costs £355.
+The process can be quicker than a standard possession order, with no court hearing; in 2021 it costs £355.
 A claim for rent arrears may still be made under a separate court claim.

 Standard possession order